ZexinGong/sap-account-research-crew/README.md

 2. Copy `.env.example` to `.env` and add your API keys
    - Groq API key: groq.com (free tier available)
    - Serper API key: serper.dev (free tier available)
-   - Model: Any models accessible through your Groq API.
-Testing is conducted using `groq/llama-3.3-70b-versatile`
+   - Model: Any models accessible via your Groq API.
+Testing is conducted using `groq/llama-3.3-70b-versatile`.
-3. Run the crew with a natural-language query, either by typing it when prompted or by setting `SAP_ACCOUNT_QUERY` before launch.
+3. `crewai install` to install all dependencies.
-4. `crewai install` to install all dependencies.
+4. `crewai run` to conduct research and generate the briefing.
+You will be prompted to enter a natural-language query.
+If nothing is entered, it's defaulted to "Prepare a customer briefing for Nvidia".
-5. `crewai run` to conduct research and generate the briefing.
-The final briefing is written to `output/customer_briefing.md`.
+5. The final and intermediated results are visible in the terminal window.
+Additionally, the final briefing is also written to `output/customer_briefing.md`.

 ## Example